The Origins of Reptile Awareness Day

 The main point behind the National Reptile Awareness Day isn’t just hanging around with other reptile lovers and showing your dearest exotic pet, but also educate the rest of the community about the biological facts and important roles of reptiles in the ecosystem.

 Primarily children are the ones that need to acknowledge that reptiles can be friendly, even though they seem scary to some of them.
-With our help, many reptile species can be conserved, and we can promote reptile awareness, which will help eliminate some of the ecological threats they have been facing recently.
+With our help, on this reptile day, many reptile species can be conserved, and we can promote reptile awareness, which will help eliminate some of the ecological threats they have been facing recently.

 It’s a good thing and a positive trend that many veterinarians specialize in exotic species treatment and surgery so that reptiles can have equal chances of being saved when something goes wrong like, for example, dogs and cats.

 A reptile is a cold-blooded animal.
 They have scales on the body, and they are neither a bird nor an animal.
 Being cold-blooded means that their bodies have a limited thermoregulation system, unlike mammals.
 Therefore their behavior is highly dependent on environmental temperatures and surroundings.